craftcms/commerce-paypal/README.md

 This plugin provides [PayPal](https://www.paypal.com/) integrations for [Craft Commerce](https://craftcommerce.com/).

-It provides both PayPal Pro and PayPal Express Checkout gateways.
+It provides PayPal Pro, PayPal Express Checkout and PayPal REST gateways.
+Credit card payments with the REST gateway are supported only in the UK and US.

 ## Requirements